Manual swing gate

 Additional Resources

 Thompson, A., and Kennedy IV, B. (2016).
 Engineering Design for Pedestrian Safety at Highway-Rail Grade Crossings.
+Technical Report No. DOT/FRA/ORD-16/24.
+Washington, DC: U.S. Department of Transportation, Federal Railroad Administration.

 Abstract: A number of pedestrian treatments at railroad grade crossings have been developed and are used throughout the United States.
 The decision of when to use these treatments is generally a matter of best practices, using a decision tree, or conducting a site assessment.
 There has been little research on the efficacy of particular treatments.
 More important, because pedestrian treatments are seldom, if ever, used in isolation, there is no known research on what particular configurations of available pedestrian treatments provide the highest level of safety.